Ingram Micro: Early history

-Ingram Micro's origins trace back to the founding of distributor Micro D, Inc. in July 1979 by husband and wife team, Geza Czige and Lorraine Mecca, who were both teachers.
+Ingram Micro's origins trace back to the founding of distributor Micro D, Inc. in July 1979 by the husband-and-wife team of Geza Czige and Lorraine Mecca, both of whom were teachers.
 The company started in Southern California and in its first year of business achieved approximately $3.5 million in sales.

-Meanwhile, in 1982, entrepreneurs Ronald Schreiber, Irwin Schreiber, Gerald Lippes, and Paul Willax were busy founding Software Distribution Services in Buffalo, N.Y.
+Meanwhile, in 1982, entrepreneurs Ronald Schreiber, Irwin Schreiber, Gerald Lippes, and Paul Willax founded Software Distribution Services in Buffalo, New York.
 Ingram Distribution Group, a unit of the privately held Ingram Industries, acquired Software Distribution Services in the spring of 1985 and renamed it Ingram Software.
 The operation was renamed Ingram Computer in February 1988.

-After acquiring the remaining publicly traded shares of Micro D in 1989, Ingram Industries merged these two former competitors to create the microcomputer industry's first $1 billion computer products wholesale distribution company, renaming it Ingram Micro D.
+After acquiring the remaining publicly traded shares of Micro D in 1989, Ingram Industries merged these two former competitors to create the microcomputer industry's first $1 billion computer-products wholesale distribution company, renaming it Ingram Micro D.

-In August 1993, Ingram Micro Belgium acquired Zaventem Electronic Dealer Distribution (Zedd) and much of its assets, including the right to distribute Hewlett-Packard products.
+In August 1993, Ingram Micro Belgium acquired Zaventem Electronic Dealer Distribution (Zedd) and many of its assets, including the right to distribute Hewlett-Packard products.
 In 1996, Ingram Micro became a publicly traded company on the New York Stock Exchange, with revenues exceeding $12 billion.

-In July 2005, Ingram Micro purchased AVAD, LLC, a wholesale distributor for home automation and A/V gear.
+In July 2005, Ingram Micro purchased AVAD, LLC, a wholesale distributor of home automation and audio/visual gear.
 It sold this subsidiary in July 2016.

-The Shared Services Center in Manila, Philippines, began operations in May 2009, followed by another in Sofia, Bulgaria, in 2012.

-Ingram Micro built a presence in areas adjacent to its traditional distribution business, including enterprise computing, automatic identification and data capture (AIDC); point-of-sale (POS); managed, professional and warranty maintenance services; mobility; physical security; and consumer electronics.
+A Shared Services Center in Manila, Philippines, began operations in May 2009, followed by another in Sofia, Bulgaria, in 2012.
+Over time, Ingram Micro built a presence in areas adjacent to its traditional distribution business, including enterprise computing, automatic identification and data capture (AIDC), point-of-sale (POS), managed and professional services, warranty maintenance, mobility, physical security, and consumer electronics.

 2010s

-In November 2010, Ingram Micro launched Cloud Marketplace, offering value-added resellers (VARs), Managed Service Providers (MSPs), software-as-a-service (SaaS), and cloud-based services.
+In November 2010, Ingram Micro launched Cloud Marketplace, serving value-added resellers (VARs), managed service providers (MSPs), software as a service (SaaS), and other cloud-based services.

+In 2014, Ingram Micro expanded further into cloud computing, including software-, platform-, and infrastructure-as-a-service.
+In June 2014, the company introduced a new logo and the tagline "Ingram Micro helps businesses realize the promise of technology."